FerretDB/FerretDB/README.md

 # MangoDB

-MangoDB was founded to become the de-facto open-source alternative to MongoDB.
+MangoDB was founded to become the de-facto open-source substitute to MongoDB.
-MangoDB is an open-source proxy, it converts the MongoDB wire protocol queries to SQL, using PostgreSQL as a database engine.
+MangoDB is an open-source proxy, converting the MongoDB wire protocol queries to SQL - using PostgreSQL as a database engine.

 ## Why do we need MangoDB?

 MongoDB was originally an eye-opening technology for many of us developers, empowering us to build applications faster than using relational databases.
 In its early days, its ease-to-use and well-documented drivers made MongoDB one of the simplest database solutions available.
-However, as time passed MongoDB abandoned its open-source roots, changing the license to SSPL - making it unusable for many open source and early stage commercial projects.
+However, as time passed, MongoDB abandoned its open-source roots; changing the license to SSPL - making it unusable for many open source and early stage commercial projects.

 Most MongoDB users are not in need of many advanced features offered by MongoDB; however, they are in need of an easy to use open-source database solution.
-Recognizing this, MangoDB is here to fill the gap.
+Recognizing this, MangoDB is here to fill that gap.

 ## Scope